GaloisInc/BESSPIN-GFE/README.md

 as they are now redundant.
 The tools labeled `64` all work with 32-bit binaries, although they may require explicit flags (such as `-march=rv32gc` for gcc) to get the behaviors that were implicit defaults of the corresponding `32` versions.

+### Configure Network

+Your GFE host PC should reserve one ethernet interface to connect directly to the ethernet adapter onboard the VCU118, with static IP address `10.88.88.1/24`.
+This is required by the Linux and FreeRTOS networking tests.
+Detailed [setup instructions](install/network.md) are included in the install directory.

 ### Building the Bitstream ###